Patriots unveil statue of Tom Brady, QB who led them to 6 Super Bowl wins, before exhibition opener

 Fans crowded the plaza, lined a nearby stairway and leaned over railings inside the stadium to watch the ceremony, interrupting Brady by chanting his name.

-Among those in the crowd were Brady’s parents and children, current coach Mike Vrabel and former teammates Devin and Jason McCourty, David Andrews, Wes Welker and Brian Hoyer.
+Among those at the ceremony were Brady’s parents and children, current coach Mike Vrabel and former teammates Devin and Jason McCourty, David Andrews, Wes Welker and Brian Hoyer.
 Several members of the Commanders entourage also came by, including general manager Adam Peters and ex-Patriot and current Washington defensive end Deatrich Wise.

+“It was always important for me to be out there," Vrabel said after the 48-18 victory over the Commanders.
+"Having somebody like that be part of this organization is pretty unique and pretty special.
+Glad I could be part of it a little bit.”

 In addition to the self-deprecating comments and the shot at Belichick, Brady said he didn't think a statue was appropriate until he was “really old,” like Vrabel.